 3) I love you, Canada, because of Banff, Alberta

-I adore the Banff Centre in Banff, Alberta, with all those crazy artists and mathematicians and dancers, and I’m passionate about the Fairmont Banff Springs Hotel that has the most beautiful mineral pool (even if it’s infused with mineral salts from Europe rather than healing Saskatchewan salts from Manitou Lake).
+I adore the Banff Centre in Banff, Alberta, with all those crazy artists and mathematicians and dancers and jazz musicians, and I’m passionate about the Fairmont Banff Springs Hotel that has the most beautiful mineral pool (even if it’s infused with mineral salts from Europe rather than healing Saskatchewan salts from Manitou Lake).
 I appreciate the hiking fanatics and the steamy natural hot springs up on Sulphur Mountain (except when the pool is really crowded or I get chased out by lightning) and of course, all the fudge stores in town are pretty sweet, too.

 4) Awenda Provincial Park, up north in Ontario on Georgian Bay